nathan-wien/CO2011-utxo-selector/README.md

 * The path to the report is `report/main.pdf`. [link](https://github.com/nhat-m-nguyen/CO2011-Assignment/blob/master/report/main.pdf)
 * The path to the Jupyter notebook for model 1 is `src/model1.ipynb`. [link](https://nbviewer.jupyter.org/github/nhat-m-nguyen/CO2011-Assignment/blob/master/src/model1.ipynb)
 * The path to the Jupyter notebook for model 2 is `src/model2.ipynb`. [link](https://nbviewer.jupyter.org/github/nhat-m-nguyen/CO2011-Assignment/blob/master/src/model2.ipynb)
+* The path to the Jupyter notebook for the result of 2 models is `src/result.ipynb`. [link](https://nbviewer.jupyter.org/github/nhat-m-nguyen/CO2011-Assignment/blob/master/src/result.ipynb)

 To view the Jupyter notebook, change "Default File Viewer" to "IPython notebook" on the top right corner.